Sveriges 100 mest populära podcasts

 Hosted on Acast.
 See acast.com/privacy for more information.

-Want to say hi?
 We love hearing from you.
-We?re on Twitter @ftweekendpod, and Lilah is on Instagram and Twitter @lilahrap.
+Lilah is on Instagram and X @lilahrap.
+You can email her at [email protected]

-Special offers for FT Weekend listeners, from 50% off a digital subscription to a $1/£1/?1 trial can be found here: http://ft.com/weekendpodcast
+Special FT subscription offers for Weekend listeners, from 50% off a digital subscription to a $1/£1/?1 trial, are here: http://ft.com/lifeandart.

 Original music by Metaphor Music.
 Mixing and sound design by Breen Turner and Sam Giovinco.